YouTube fan Kobe gets his mansion

 Family tries to adjust to new life

-Wish parents Kristie and Michael are still adjusting to every day being different from what was their norm 16 months ago.
+Wish parents Kristie and Michael are still adjusting to every day being different from their norm a couple of years ago.

 "The diagnosis was terrifying, life-changing and heart-breaking," Kristie said.

 "I don't know if we have ever come to terms with it.
-We have to find a new way of being a family."
+We had to find a new way of being a family."

-Kristie said Kobe struggled initially with the diagnosis and was thinking about the food he'd get when he was discharged.
-He wanted both sushi and McDonald's on the way home from hospital.
+Kristie said Kobe struggled initially with the diagnosis and thought about the food he'd get when he was discharged.
+He wanted both sushi and McDonald's on the way home from the hospital.